- The School

 The SEN and Disability provision at Thomas More Catholic School can only be truly effective when everyone involved with the student works collaboratively and all views are represented.

 Any concerns regarding SEND provision in the school are dealt with initially by the SENCO.
-The Headteacher and her deputies and the SENCO are also available to assist in addressing any unresolved issues.
+The Headteacher and his deputies and the SENCO are also available to assist in addressing any unresolved issues.
 Subsequently any matters will be referred to the SEND Link Governor and the Governing Body at Thomas More Catholic School.

 - We get a lot of help in the lessons.